Mitsubishi Heavy mulls near freeze of regional jet development

 Mitsubishi Heavy Industries Ltd. is considering sharply scaling back its staff and budget for developing the first domestically manufactured passenger jet, effectively freezing the operation amid a slump in demand caused by the novel coronavirus pandemic, sources close to the matter said Thursday.

-The new passenger jet, if successfully launched, would be the first commercial aircraft manufactured in Japan in half a century following the YS-11 turboprop plane by Nihon Aircraft Manufacturing Corp., a public-private company.
+The new passenger jet, if successfully launched, would be the first commercial aircraft manufactured in Japan in half a century following the YS-11 turboprop plane by Nihon Aircraft Manufacturing Corp., a public-private company, half a century ago.

+In a statement released Friday, Mitsubishi Heavy said "various possibilities" are being considered but no decision has been made, adding the company plans to explain its stance on Oct.
+30 when its medium-term strategy is unveiled.

 The government had pushed for the development of domestically built jets in the early 2000s after the YS-11 project failed to bear fruit as a business.
 As a result, Mitsubishi Heavy, a manufacturer of fighter jets and rockets, launched the regional jet project in 2008 and the maiden flight took place in November 2015.